stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 ## Operations

+### Which services are performed by Stakater Operations?

+Stakater is responsible for provisioning, managing, and upgrading the Red Hat OpenShift (container) platform as well as monitoring the core cluster infrastructure for availability.
+And Stakater is not responsible for managing the application lifecycle of applications that run on the platform.

 ### What is the Stakater Kubernetes Service (SKS) maintenance process?

 There are three types of maintenance for SKS: upgrades, backup and restoration of etcd data, and cloud provider-initiated maintenance.